-A fee of $100.00 is required for each course assessment taken.
+A fee of $100.00 is required for each Assessment of Skills and Knowledge taken.

 A fee of $10.00 is charged for each copy of an official transcript.
 A $2.00 shipping and handling fee will be charged if the receiving school is unable to accept electronic delivery.
 Additional fees are as follows: notarized, $30.00; rush delivery, $25.00.
 Students will receive one free copy of their official diploma.
 Additional fees are as follows: duplicate/replacement, $25.00 (free if damaged in shipment or printed with errors); notarized, $30.00; apostille, $100.00.

 Open Learning Course LRC100

 Undergraduate students enrolled in the Open College at Purdue Global course LRC100 will pay a $1,500.00 assessment fee when they submit their portfolio for evaluation.
 This nonrefundable fee may be covered by financial aid.